rkkautsar/bachelor-thesis/notes/drafts/04-resource.md

 ### Approaches

-- Juve et al describes 3 approaches of resource monitoring:
+- Juve et al describes 3 approaches for resource monitoring:

 - query

-  - least intrusive
+  - least intrusive, not accurate, immediately expire
+  - procfs
+  - stat
-  - not accurate
+  - getrusage
+  - psutil: abstraction for various query
-  - immediately expire
+  - gpu

 - notifications

-  - more reliable than query
+  - more reliable than query, immediately expire
+  - wait4: getrusage
+  - inotify
+  - ptrace: process creation and exit
-  - immediately expire
+  - taskstats

 - interposition

-  - most intrusive
-  - most accurate
+  - most intrusive, most accurate

+  - ptrace syscall: strace dtrace

+  - seccomp/BPF + ptrace: less overhead (Kim and Zeldovich)

+  - this might be considered if the process measured do most of the computation in the user space compared to syscalls.